anshulghogre4/Project-1-Street-Style-Landing-Page/readme.md

 - _Used Pseudo-classes such as :hover , :after and nth-child() etc._

-- _learned about the more of positions properties and others aswell._
+- _Learned about the more of positions properties and others aswell._

 - _Used and learned the basic "order" property._

-- _last but not the least, also learned basic flex box._
+- _Last but not the least, also learned basic flex box._

 ---